jloveric/high-order-layers/README.md

 ## Why

 Using higher order polynomial representations might allow networks with much fewer total weights.
-In physics, higher order methods can be much more efficient, (while being more complex to implement).
+In physics, higher order methods can be much more efficient.
 Spectral and discontinuous galerkin methods are examples of this.
 Note that a standard neural network with relu activations is piecewise linear.
 Here there are no bias weights and the "non-linearity" is in the synapse.

 In addition, it's well known that the dendrites are also computational units in neurons, for example [Dendritic action potentials and computation in human layer 2/3 cortical neurons](https://science.sciencemag.org/content/367/6473/83) and this is a simple way to add more computational power into the artificial neural network model.